budding-devops-blah/devops-practice/K8s_Practice/Working/Elastic_Stack/K8s_logs_to_external_elasticsearch/EES_Cognito_Fluentd/ReadMe.txt

 8.Once done click on the review section and click on create pool.

-9.Click on domain name section on the left .Type a name in the text box.
+9. Click on domain name section on the left .Type a name in the text box.
 In this example, I used "elk-kibana".
 Be sure to choose Save changes.

 10. Make a note of Pool ID, we need those details again when we shall be creating the user identity pool.